Denis Volkov – Yuri Levada Center

 - Voter confidence in the system of “managed democracy” that has been established over the last decade.

-The Levada Center’s research on nationalist incidents such as the Manezh riots of December 2010 and the challenges faced by Russia’s civil society will also be discussed.
+The Levada Center’s research on nationalist incidents such as the Manezh riots of December 2010 and the challenges faced by Russia’s civil society was also discussed.

 A panel of distinguished experts commented on the polling and offered their own views and analysis of Russia’s political trajectory.